 Opposite Time Warner Center, near Merchants’ Gate – one of Central Park‘s main entrances – visitors are welcomed by the imposing Maine Monument.
 The monument was built from 1901 to 1913 to commemorate the more than 250 sailors who perished in 1898 when the battleship Maine exploded in the harbor of Havana, Cuba.

-The monument consists of a limestone base in the shape of ship’s prow topped by a tall pylon and crowned with a large gilded sculpture of Columbia Triumphant.
+The monument consists of a limestone base in the shape of a ship’s prow, topped by a tall pylon and crowned with a large gilded sculpture of Columbia Triumphant.
 The base is flanked by statues of allegorical figures representing Justice, Peace, Victory, Courage and Fortitude.

 The circle itself was renovated in 2005 and many amenities were added such as fountains, a larger grassy area, plantings, and benches; designed not only to make Columbus Circle more attractive but also to offer a respite to weary travelers.